How to Do Bow Pose (Dhanurasana)

 8. Once you come up, continue to move your shoulders away from your ears, anchor your tailbone toward the floor, and knit your low ribs together.

 9. Keep your neck as neutral as possible, which probably means that your gaze will fall on the floor in front of you or maybe to the front of the room.
-Cranking your neck up does not create a deeper backbend.
+Cranking your neck up to look at the ceiling does not create a deeper backbend.

-10. The abdomen is the primary contact point with the floor, which constricts the breath slightly.
+10. Your abdomen is your primary contact with the floor, which constricts your breath slightly.

 11. Take several breaths.
 You’ll probably notice that your chest rises higher on your inhalations.